lsl-zsj/trajectory_supplementary/README.md

 This work proposes a multi-kernel correntropy Kalman smoother for orientation estimation and considers position constraints for trajectory estimation using foot-mounted IMUs.
 We prove that the maximum positioning error can be reduced to 25% of the original values by involving a single loop closure, and it can be reduced to a designated value by designing multiple position constraints properly.

 Requirement: MATLAB 2023b

-Example codes and descriptions:
+Example codes and descriptions

 1: smoother_impulsive_measurement.m under folder "Simulation": Performance comparison of different smoothers